VirtualSoC/VirtualSoC.github.io/index.md

 ## Open Source Progress

 **Update 2024.7.3**: we have obtained permission to release vSoC source code.
-Since vSoC includes both guest and host-side implementations and involves tens of repositories, we are still re-organizing our codebase to facilitate building.
+Since vSoC includes both guest and host-side implementations and involves tens of repositories, we are still organizing our codebase to facilitate building.

 Currently, we are scrutinizing our codebase for security concerns and following internal procedures for open sourcing code.
 We expect the relevant code and data to be released soon.